opensearch-project/project-website/_posts/2025-02-28-a-practical-guide-for-selecting-HNSW-hyperparameters.md

 }
 ```

 For these experiments, we used an OpenSearch 2.15 cluster with three cluster manager nodes and six data nodes, each running on an `r6g.4xlarge.search` instance.
 We evaluated test vectors in batches of 100 and recorded query throughput and recall@10 for each HNSW configuration.
-In the next section, we'll introduce the algorithm used to learn the portfolio.
+In the next section, we introduce the algorithm used to learn the portfolio.

 ### Method

 To capture different trade-offs between recall and throughput, we used a simple linearization approach, assigning values between 0 and 1, inclusive, to both recall and throughput.
 Given a specific weighting, we identified the configuration that maximizes the linearized object using the following four steps:

 1. **Normalize recall and throughput** – Apply min-max scaling within each dataset so that recall and throughput values are comparable.
-2. **Compute weighted metric** – Combine the normalized recall and throughput using the assigned weights into a new weighted metric.
+2. **Compute weighted metric** – Using the assigned weights, combine the normalized recall and throughput into a new weighted metric.
 3. **Average across datasets** – Calculate the average weighted metric across datasets.
 4. **Select the best configuration** – Identify the configuration that maximizes the average weighted metric.